0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-components/identity/identity-wallet.md

 `credential` is Auth BJJ Credential in the W3CC format.

-This method returns the signature object. <!--with R8 and S parameters.-->
+This method returns the signature object.

+Click here for the <a href="https://0xpolygonid.github.io/js-sdk-tutorials/docs/api/js-sdk.identitywallet.signchallenge#identitywalletsignchallenge-method" target="_blank">API Reference</a>.

 ## Revoke Credential using revokeCredential() method